 YOUD CALL LATER TONIGHT

 He and Ollie had clearly been chatting.
-I’d heard a hearty chuckle from the landing.
+I’d heard a hearty chuckle as I ascended.

 I shook my head and stripped the latex from my hands.
 “I don’t suppose there’s a way to get a rush on stomach contents?”
-I picked up my bag where I had left it.
+I picked up my bag from where I’d left it.